jackdewinter/pymarkdown/docs/advanced_scanning.md

 It is times like this that [pragmas](https://jackdewinter.github.io/2021/05/17/markdown-linter-road-to-initial-release-dotting-the-is/#pragmas) come into play.
-The linter supports a very simple form or pragmas that allow a specific set of rules to be ignored for a single line.
+The linter supports a very simple form of pragmas that allow a specific set of rules to be ignored for a single line.
 To accomplish this, a line of one of the following two forms is placed in the Markdown document.
-This text must be at the start of the line and be the only thing on the entire line.
+This text must be at the start of the line and be the only thing on the entire line:

 ```Markdown
 <!-- pyml disable-next-line no-multiple-space-atx-->